roboes/sports-travel-tools/extras/strava-recommended-settings.md

 # Strava Recommended Settings

-Just click in the URL to open the settings directly in the Strava app for Android/iOS or in Strava web.
+Just click in the URL to open the settings directly in the Strava app for Android/iOS/Web.

 ### [Profile](https://www.strava.com/settings/profile)